Aircoookie/WLED/ledclock/models/cad/readme.md

 # CAD Models

-All designs were made with Fusion360, if you also use it, you only need to open a sigle file that includes everything you need:
+All designs were made with Fusion360, if you also use it, you only need to open a single file that includes everything you need:

 - [led-clock.f3z](led-clock.f3z)